UPennCBE544/2023.github.io/ProjectDescription.md

 3. [Silicate](#silicate)

 For the Final Project, you will perform a comprehensive study on CO<sub>2</sub> adsorption on mineral surfaces and its transformation due to interaction with these surfaces.
-The students will be assigned to two groups.
+The students will be assigned into two groups.
 One group will study magnesium-based oxides and silicates, while the other group will study calcium-based oxides and silicates.
 Each group will present their results in class that will be critiqued by the other groups.
 Finally, each group will jointly write a final report on the combined data.

 Turn in your final report by emailing a PDF file to: